Wet Funding vs Dry Funding States – Why It Matters

 Many borrowers are caught off guard with last minute “funding conditions” when we dry fund, and buyers love the “peace of mind” that comes with signing in a wet funding environment.

-In addition, b/c wet funding wires are ordered ahead of time, the wires always come in early enough to make recording times (funds are literally sitting in escrow while the borrowers sign).
+In addition, because wet funding wires are ordered ahead of time, the wires always come in early enough to make recording times (funds are literally sitting in escrow while the borrowers sign).

 I should add that wet funding does still allow for minor last-minute conditions (signatures, proof debts are paid, etc.).